pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 and make progress.
 -->

+* Replace the device manager API.
+Both are expected to co-exist, with vendors choosing the API that better suits their needs on a case-by-case basis.
+Because the new API is going to be implemented independently of the existing device manager, there's little risk of breaking stable APIs.

 * Extend the model that kube-scheduler has about resources.
 Instead, it will need information from the resource driver for each resource request to determine where a Pod using the resource